Medires Publishers - Article

 The domestic rice de-stoning machine developed is made up of the reservoir, de-stoning chamber, washing chamber, and outlet.
 The de-stoning chamber is made up of the hopper and impeller blade, it is supported with the aid of a frame.
 The washing chamber unit which consist of a brush drum is position parallel to the de-stoning chamber unit.

 The machine was switch on and allowed to run at no load to ascertain its condition.
 The sample prepared which contains 2kg of rice grain mixed with 20 pieces stone of different sizes was fed through the hopper to the de-stoning chamber, which happens to be 1/3 of the volume of de-stoning chamber, water was displaced from a reservoir tank to the de-stoning chamber.
 Variable speed electric motor with speed rating from 1400rpm to 10rpm was used which provide the motion of the shafts and rotate the impeller blade to stir the infested rice at a considerable speed and at given time.
 As a result of bulk density difference of stone/sand which is 1.33g/cm3 (irregular in shape) while 0.51g/cm3 for rice large quantity of rice float into the washing chamber for proper cleaning with the aid of brush drum and be collected at the rice outlet, while the stones settled down at the bottom of the de-stoning chamber and be collected at the coarse surface.
-The water pass through a screen and be re-circulated to the reservoir to avoid water wastage.
+The water pass through a screen and be recirculated to the reservoir to avoid water wastage.

-Fig 5: Exploded View of the Rice De-stoner
+Figure5: Exploded View of the Rice De-stoner

-Fig 6: Isometric View of the Rice De-stoner
+Figure6: Isometric View of the Rice De-stoner

-Fig 7: Three-Dimensional View of the Rice De-stoner
+Figure7: Three-Dimensional View of the Rice De-stoner

 Test, Result and Discussion

-2. Result of test analysis on rice de-stoning machine
+Test Result of test analysis on rice de-stoning machine

 In order to actualize the aims of this study the rice de-stoning machine using wet medium was tested and fabricated to evaluate its performance.
-In each run base on the experiments, 2 kilogram of rice and 20 pieces of stones of different sizes was used.
+In each run base on the experiments, 2 kilogram of rice and 20 pieces of stones of differrent sizes was used.
 The de-stoning was carried out at variable speed of 1400 rpm - 10 rpm.
 A variable electric motor was chosen to determine the functioning of the developed machine at a constant time of 10 minutes.
 The machine was run without load using a single phase, 1440 and a 1.8 kW petrol engine whereas the shaft was run at a speed of 10 rpm.
+The separation effectiveness of the rice and stone obtained at different speeds are presented in Table 2,

 SPEED (RPM)